 Obviously, both these CPUs are the latest offerings from Intel and AMD so they will offer very impressive performance in both gaming as well as other graphic-intensive tasks such as content creation.
 Both processors have solid specs on paper.
 The Ryzen 7 with its octa-core configuration offers a blazing fast clock boost of 3.80GHz while the Intel i7 12700K offers a slightly lower base clock speed of 3.6GHz.

 When it comes to benchmarks the scales tip in favour of Core i7-12700K because of its raw numbers.
 Both the CPUs perform extremely well in terms of benchmarks but it is the Intel i7 that beats AMD Ryzen 7 5800X by a margin of up to 15-20% better performance.
-This should not come as a shock because, in many of the instances, only the Core i5-12600K was enough to match the general performance of the Ryzen 7 5800X.
+This should not come as a shock because, in many instances, only the Core i5-12600K was enough to match the general performance of the Ryzen 7 5800X.

 Furthermore, for Intel, counting from their latest new hybrid architecture and the new intelligent Thread Director applications, there are a lot of things that work in favour of Core i7 12700k to yield this solid performance.
 As both the CPUs support overclocking you can obviously get much more from just the benchmark numbers.
 But in overall performance, Intel is still the favourite pick in comparison between Ryzen 7 vs Intel Core i7.